 ASHRM Educational Scholarship Program General Guidelines and Criteria

 ASHRM is dedicated to supporting the professional and scholastic development of current and prospective risk management and patient safety professionals.
-The ASHRM Educational Scholarship Program offers financial support for attendance at the ASHRM Annual Conference.
+The ASHRM Educational Scholarship Program offers financial support for registration at the ASHRM education events.

-- Scholarships are only available to ASHRM members in good standing, and who have maintained membership for at least one year prior to submitting application materials for scholarship.
+- Scholarships are only available to ASHRM members in good standing, preference will be given to members who have exceeded ASHRM membership for one year prior to submitting application materials for scholarship.

 - All applicants must submit a complete application and letter of recommendation.